Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Methods and Computational Details

 \subsubsection{UO$_2$}

-Atomic data for uranium consider 6$s$, 6$p$, 7$s$, 5$f$ 6$d$ electrons as valence electrons and 2$s$ and 2$p$ electrons for the oxygen.
+The PAW atomic data for uranium is composed of 6$s$, 6$p$, 7$s$, 5$f$, 6$d$ electrons as the valence electrons, whereas for oxygen, it is composed of 2$s$ and 2$p$ electrons as the valence electrons.
+For LDA+$U$ calculations, we have used a plane wave cut off of 20 hartrees for the wave function and 35 hartrees for the compensation quantity of PAW and a 64 $k$ point grid.
+For cRPA, the plane wave cut off are set to 25 hartrees for the wave function, 50 hartrees for the PAW compensation quantity, 7 hartrees for the polarization, and 35 hartrees for the effective interaction.
+We have used 100 bands and a 64 $k$ point grid.

-For all the spectral and structural calculations, we have used the occupation matrix control method\cite{Amadon2008a,Jomard2008,Dorado2009,Allen2014} to find the antiferromagnetic ground state of UO$_2$ in DFT+$U$ and we use the LDA approximation for DFT (a comparison to GGA and ferromagnetic case is given as a supplementary material).
-We have used a plane wave cut-off of 20 Ha for the wave function and 35 Ha for the compensation quantity of PAW, and a 64 k-points grid.
+For the cRPA calculations, we used for simplicity the ferromagnetic state.
+Indeed, the ferromagnetic (FM) and antiferromagnetic (AFM) states have similar gaps (see Supplemental Material~\cite{Supp}, Sec.
+S1) and in Ref.~\cite{Amadon2014} it was shown that cRPA calculations give similar results using FM and AFM ground states.
+The difference in $U$ is indeed only 0.2 eV (Table III of Ref.~\cite{Amadon2014}).
+In Sec.
+S2 of the Supplemental Material~\cite{Supp}, we also show that FM LDA and FM GGA lead to similar values of $U$.

-For the cRPA calculations, we used the ferromagnetic GGA due to the prohibitive cost of calculation for the anti-ferromagnetic state.
-In the supplementary, we show that FM LDA and FM GGA give very similar results.
-The atomic data are the same as for the other calculations.
-The plane wave cut-off are set to, 25 Ha for the wave function, 50 Ha for the PAW compensation quantity, 7 Ha for the polarization and 35 Ha for the effective interaction.
-We have used 100 bands and a 64 k-points grid.
+Calculations on UO$_2$ require the monitoring of the density matrix to find the electronic ground state of the system in LDA+$U$~\cite{Jomard2008,Dorado2009} (see Supplemental Material~\cite{Supp}, Sec.
+S3).
+This is also true for hybrid functionals~\cite{Crocombette2009,Ratcliff2021}.
+This problem can be solved using DMFT~\cite{Amadon2012,Ratcliff2021}, but it does not impact the spectral function and the equilibrium volume~\cite{Amadon2012}.
+Section S3 of the Supplemental Material~\cite{Supp} gives the occupation matrix of the ferromagnetic ground state.